gotnochill815-web/clickpost-intent-engine/README.md

 Flagged for Review: True

 Reason:
-Public research indicates unicorn-scale valuation and business scale that may exceed the target ICP.
+Public research suggests the company may exceed the target mid-market ICP.
 ```

 ---